rizitis/slackbootstrap/README.md

-Easily create Slackware jails for testing and development from SlackBuilds for 64-bit Stable and Current.
+Easily create Slackware chroot jail for testing and development SlackBuilds.
+Its for Stable 64 bits and Current.
 Inspired by debootstrap.

 ## Why?
 I use Slackware current, but as a SlackBuilds maintainer, i need to have Slackware stable installed to maintain the scripts in a clean environment.